jindalabhinav/ProductService/Database README.md

 The `@ManyToOne` annotation in JPA is used to establish a many-to-one relationship between two entities.
 The cascade attribute of this annotation defines the set of cascade operations that should be propagated to the associated entity.

-- CascadeType.PERSIST: This means that if the owning entity is persisted (saved), then the associated entity should also be persisted.
-In your case, if a Product is saved, then the associated Category should also be saved.
+- `CascadeType.PERSIST`: This means that if the owning entity is persisted (saved), then the associated entity should also be persisted.
+In our case, if a `Product` is saved, then the associated `Category` should also be saved.
-- CascadeType.ALL: This is a shorthand that includes all cascade operations (PERSIST, MERGE, REMOVE, REFRESH, DETACH).
+- `CascadeType.ALL`: This is a shorthand that includes all cascade operations (`PERSIST`, `MERGE`, `REMOVE`, `REFRESH`, `DETACH`).
 This means that any operation performed on the owning entity will also be propagated to the associated entity.
-In your case, if a Product is saved, deleted, updated, refreshed or detached, then the associated Category will also undergo the same operation.
+In your case, if a `Product` is saved, deleted, updated, refreshed or detached, then the associated Category will also undergo the same operation.

-It's important to note that CascadeType.ALL might not be suitable for all situations.
-For example, you might not want to delete a Category just because a Product was deleted.
-In such cases, it would be better to use a more specific cascade type like CascadeType.PERSIST or CascadeType.MERGE.
+It's important to note that `CascadeType.ALL` might not be suitable for all situations.
+For example, you might not want to delete a `Category` just because a `Product` was deleted.
+In such cases, it would be better to use a more specific cascade type like `CascadeType.PERSIST` or `CascadeType.MERGE`.

 ### Fetch Type